-8.8.2 Building the documentation

-Required dependencies
+8.8.2 Required dependencies

 In order to build the documentation, you must have Python with Sphinx version 1.8 or later.
-Both Python 2.x and 3.x are supported.
+Python 3 is recommended.

 When installing Sphinx from OS package managers, be aware that there is another program called Sphinx, completely unrelated to documentation management.
 Be sure you are installing the right Sphinx; it may be called python-sphinx, for example.
 To avoid doubt, pip can be used instead as detailed below.